convertful/wordpress-plugin/readme.txt

 5. Easily connect your WordPress site

 == Changelog ==

+= 1.3 =
+* Added ability to target widgets on specific post tags and categories
+* Added ability to show widgets right after a post text

+= 1.2 =
+* Tested compatibility with WordPress 4.8.1

 = 1.1 =
 * Simplified migration from the obsolete "MailChimp Forms by Optin.Guru" plugin